-You have to start early in the morning, to make the most of the day.
-So by 09:00 we were already having breakfast and starting our tour.
+You have to start early in the morning to make the most out of the day.
+So by 09:00, we were already having breakfast and starting our tour.

 It is advisable to start on the esplanade of the old port of Marseille.
-Here the fishermen sell the fish they have just caught, as direct, without going through the fish market, or any health checks, from the boat to home.
-They put their little stalls, a couple of tables, three at most and an umbrella.
-And to get a voice to see if customers are coming.
+Here, the fishermen sell the fish they have just caught directly without going through the fish market, or any health checks, from the boat to home.
+They put their little stalls, a couple of tables, three at most, an umbrella, and start selling to the customers.

-They clean the fish right there and throw the remains including thorns, intestines, etc. into the water… In the stalls there are everything: octopuses, fish that I don’t even know, some sole I thought I saw and a lot of the trays with some fish still blowing because they lack air.
-I thought it was very authentic and I entertained for a while, Vero had her stomach stirred and thought about becoming a vegetarian…
+They clean the fish right there and throw the remains including scales, intestines, etc. into the water… In the stalls, they have all kinds of catch: octopuses, fish that I don’t even know, some sole I thought I saw, and a lot of the trays with some fish still blowing because they lack air.
+I thought it was very authentic and I was fascinated for a while, Vero, on the other hand, had her stomach stirred and thought about becoming a vegetarian…

-The esplanade is presided over by the great Ferris wheel.
-We didn’t think it had anything special, so later, when they opened it to the public, we decided not to ride.
-In this same esplanade is l’ombriére, which is a huge roof made of polished metal and it acts as a mirror.
+The esplanade is presided over by the Great Ferris Wheel.
+We didn’t think it had anything special, so later, when they opened it to the public, we decided not to ride on it.
+In this same esplanade is l’ombriére, which is a huge roof made of polished metal that acts as a mirror.

 Marseille’s Old Port

 From where the Ferris wheel is located, to the right on La Canebiére street, is the tourist office of Marseille.
-Here you can find out about some interesting excursion, buy the ticket for the tour bus or the Marseille City Pass.
-The truth it’s very well, it has access to a lot of museums, free public transport and quite a few discounts and most interesting, includes the visit to the island of If and the Chateau d’If.
+Here, you can find out about some interesting excursions, buy the ticket for the tour bus, or the Marseille City Pass.
+The truth is the pass is worth it, it has access to a lot of museums, free public transport, and quite a few discounts and the most interesting part is that it includes the visit to the Island of If and the Chateau d’If.

 Going down again towards the old port on the right bank or the north bank we head to the Town Hall Square.

-This shore you’re walking along is the north bank and this is where the city was founded in 600 BC by the Greeks.
-On your right you will find the Town Hall Square.
-In front of the Town Hall Square you can take the ferry that crosses from one shore to the other.
-The journey is very short and before it was free, now it has a cost of 0.50 euros.
+The shore you’re walking along is the north bank and this is where the city was founded in 600 BC by the Greeks.
+On your right, you will find the Town Hall Square.
+In front of the Town Hall Square, you can take the ferry that crosses from one shore to the other.
+The journey is very short and once it was free, but now it has a cost of 0.50 euros.